-As result, the most prominent bottles in Kelly’s house were from the Adophus Busch Glass Works in Belleville, Illinois, and the Adophus Busch Glass Mfg.
+As result, the most prominent bottles used for Kelly’s house were from the Adophus Busch Glass Works in Belleville, Illinois, and the Adophus Busch Glass Mfg.
 Co. of St. Louis.
 The bottles are readily identified by the “AB” monogram on the base.
 Busch established these factories in his never-ending quest to find sufficient glass containers for his ever-increasing beer production.
 A second prominent bottle carried the mark “R & Co” and a number.
 Those were made by Reed & Company who operated the Massillon (Ohio) Glassworks.
 Reed was a major provider of beer bottles, including for Anheuser Busch, particularly supplying Western bottlers.
 The marks of both bottle makers are shown below.

 From his own drinking establishment and other Rhyolite saloons, Kelly had no trouble gathering the thousands of glass items needed for construction, also including wine, whiskey, and medicine bottles, The saloonkeeper laid the bottles on their sides, with the bottoms facing out, and mortared them together with adobe mud.
 Few if any were cleaned before placement.
 Some bottles like the Hofstetter’s Bitters shown here were laid on their side, apparently to add decoration.